 Does your company structure matter?

 Even if your business is a sole proprietorship, you will need a seller’s permit if you are reselling personal tangible property that should be taxed at retail.
 Here are the types of entities that require a seller’s permit.

 - Husband/wife Co-ownership

-What’s the threshold of sales before you need to collect sales tax?
+What is the threshold amount of sales before you need to collect sales tax?
 According to the CDTFA,